sibura/ItemisedBill/README.md

 * that takes a [handlebars template](https://www.npmjs.com/package/handlebars) and create a nicely formatted *itemized bill with totals and sub totals**.
 Add lines to the report that indicates when the calls for a cell phone provider starts and a row that displays the total call duration for each provider and a line at the bottom displaying the total call duration for all calls.

 **Note:**
-The results of the functions is parameters for the other functions.
+The results of the functions are parameters for the other functions.
+The one functions data feed into the next function.
+It all starts from the CSV file.